mukmalone/AdaptiveGoalManagement/documentation/API_Documentation.md

 - 10003: There are no tasks to do
 - 10004: Worker already has a job in progress
 - 10005: Worker does not exist
+- 10006: Query is locked by another process
+- 10007: Missing or issue with worker key
+- 10008: Missing or issue with owner key

 ### /workerActivateJob ###
 - 11001: There is a problem with communication check message formatting, normally a worker id problem